Climate change has become the most threatening challenge the world has ever faced and it can only be addressed by taking immediate action.

 Minor changes to your attitude at home such as using less energy can cut your energy bills and carbon footprint.
 These may include:

 - Putting on an extra layer and turning down the heating one or two degrees.

 - Turning off appliances and lights if you do not need them.

 - Replacing light bulbs with low-energy lights such as LEDs

-- Making minor changes on your use of hot water such as purchasing a water-efficient shower head.
+- Making minor changes to your use of hot water such as purchasing a water-efficient shower head.

-- Making sure you have an energy-efficient home.
+- Make sure you have an energy-efficient home.

 Check whether the building has the right insulation, and try draught-proofing doors and windows.
-If you’re renting an accommodation, encourage your landlord to make property energy efficient.
+If you’re renting accommodation, encourage your landlord to make the property energy-efficient.